NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-A good sump pump is invaluable in times of flooding or to prevent mildew.
-Sump pumps reside in a pit below the basement’s surface or sit on the basement floor.
-Once standing water reaches a certain level, the pump turns on and pumps groundwater outside of the home and away from the home’s foundation.
+A good sump pump is invaluable in times of flooding to prevent the damage caused by water standing for an extended period of time, minimizing the damage and discouraging mold and mildew from forming.
+Sump pumps typically sit on the basement floor or reside in a pit set below the floor.
+Once standing water reaches a certain level, the pump turns on and pushes groundwater out and away from the home’s foundation.

 1. BEST OVERALL: Wayne WSS30Vn Basement Backup Sump Pump